wame/GeneratorBundle/Resources/doc/10_overriding_twig.md

 in the following directory:
 `App/Resources/WameGeneratorBundle/skeleton`

-More than just crud, this bundle allows you to overwrite the following parts as well:
+More than just crud, this bundle allows you to overwrite any part:
+- crud
+- datatable
 - entity
+- enum
 - form
 - repository
-- voter
+- security
-- translation
+- translations

 For more information about overwriting skeleton files, see: http://symfony.com/doc/3.0/bundles/SensioGeneratorBundle/index.html#overriding-skeleton-templates